Update 11/15/2021: if you like to navigate across the different parts of the series, there is an easy way:

 Part 13 – Prime Harvesting: Many readers suggested this: We can alleviate (never eliminate!!!)
 Sequence Risk through a smarter, non-passive asset allocation to prevent selling equities through the bear market.
 One such method was suggested by Michael McClung in his book Living Off Your Money.
 I looked at that method and actually liked it quite a bit.
 Again, you’re not going to prevent Sequence Risk, but this is a way to slightly alleviate it!

 How much of a difference would it make if you don’t have a perfectly flat withdrawal profile over time?
 Maybe skip the inflation adjustments?
-That’s what I look at Part 5 – Cost-of-Living Adjustments (COLA).
+That’s what I look at in Part 5 – Cost-of-Living Adjustments (COLA).
 Related to that, people have pointed out that we are now in a low-inflation environment.
 Due to the lower predicted COLA going forward, can we increase our withdrawal rate?
 Probably not, at least not by much.
 See Part 41!